 Types of therapy I offer

-I work with different types of clients – including families – but specialise in couples counselling.
+I work with different types of clients – including families and individuals – but specialise in couples counselling.

 Relationship counselling focuses on how couples, families and individuals relate to one another and themselves.
 My aim is to improve people’s relationships.